 I just heard a killer band on the Harvest stage, and I want to buy their album!
 Where can I find it?

 We sell artist CDs and merch in the tents during their shows.
-Beyond that, Backstreet Records and Second Spin are great, locally operated music stores located on Queen Street and York Street respectively, just beyond the Festival footprint.
+Beyond that, Backstreet Records and Sunrise Records are great, locally operated music stores located on Queen Street and Regent Street respectively, just beyond the Festival footprint.
 They could surely help you with your music purchasing needs.
 Please note: We DO NOT sell artist merchandise or CDs at the Harvest Store.

 I need beer money!
 Are there ATMs on site?

 There are ATMs located inside the Blues Tent, the Mojo Tent and Barracks Tent.
 There are also multiple banks downtown within the Festival footprint.
 The ATMs do not dispense beer tokens though, so make sure you buy those before standing in line at the bar!

 I successfully got my beer money, and had a really great night, but now I can’t find my phone/wallet/camera/pants.
 What do I do?

 First, maybe try to keep your pants on in our venues.
 But it’s too late for that now, so try our volunteer control centre located in the Armouries.
 If the Festival is already over (and you still haven’t found your pants), the leftover lost and found items are kept at Harvest Central at 81 Regent Street for a few months before being donated to charity.

 When and where do tickets and passes go on sale?